demisto/content/Packs/CortexAttackSurfaceManagement/README.md

 ![Cortex ASM - Detect Service](https://raw.githubusercontent.com/demisto/content/master/Packs/CortexAttackSurfaceManagement/doc_files/Cortex_ASM_-_Detect_Service.png)

+#### Cortex ASM - Email Notification

+A playbook that is used to send email notifications to service owners to notify them of their internet exposures.

+!TODO ADD LINK

 #### Cortex ASM - Enrichment

 A playbook that is used as a container folder for all enrichments of ASM alerts.